johnnyshelby123/Meteor-Reloaded/README.md

 - `.repair` - repairs a tool (creative mode only)
 - `.coords` - returns location
 - `.surface` - teleports you to the nearest surface above you
+- `.tp` - uses pathfinding to teleport to a player up to 120 blocks away

 ## Building